-This is one of those Mother’s Day gifts mom can enjoy now and for the long run thanks to its sturdiness.
+This is one of those gifts mom can enjoy now and for the long run thanks to its sturdiness.

-If you’re mom or wife is a reader like my wife is then they’re always reading something.
+If your mom or wife is a reader like my wife is then they’re always reading something.
 The problem comes in when they don’t want to have a bunch of books lying around.

-This is where buying a Kindle can be a great idea.
+This is where buying a Kindle can be a terrific idea.
 A practical gift, yes, but still makes for one of the best Mother’s Day gifts to look at.

 The Savvy Infusion Water Bottle allows you to create your own fruit flavored water – with your own actual fruit.
 Shocker, I know!

-We’ve had a Keuring machine in our house for years because we love to drink coffee.
+We’ve had a Keurig machine in our house for years because we love to drink coffee.
 We especially enjoy the convenience of making one cup at a time.